Dental X-rays & OPG Images

 - Reveal changes in the bone or in the root canal resulting from infection

-- Assist in the preparation of tooth implants, braces, dentures, or other dental procedures
+- Assist in the preparation of dental implants, braces, dentures, or other dental procedures

 - Reveal an abscess (an infection at the root of a tooth or between the gum and a tooth)